epeshared/faiss_perf/README.md

 This is the docker file to setup faiss runtime eviroment.
 The steps are:

-* run build_conda.sh （to use some data, you may refer to https://github.com/epeshared/faiss_data to get the data, and modify the build_conda.sh to specify the data location)
+* run build_conda.sh （to use some data, you may modify the build_conda.sh to specify the data location)
 * run run_conda.sh
 * run run_conda_env.sh